Leica D-LUX 6 vs M10-P

 - More modern: Reflects 5 years and 11 months of technical progress since the D-LUX 6 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the M10-P comes out slightly ahead of the D-LUX 6 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M10-P emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the D-LUX 6 or the M10-P perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.